rudikdk/Annotator/README.md

 - Verify the PDF has searchable text (not just images)
 - Review the processing report for details

+**Q: Can I run this on my own machine?**
+- Yes!
+The source code is available on GitHub for free: [github.com/rudikdk/Annotator](https://github.com/rudikdk/Annotator)
+- You can clone the repository and run it locally with Docker or Python
+- Perfect for local deployments, private use, or customization
+- Full setup instructions available in the [Local Installation](#local-installation) section

 ---

 ## 🔧 Requirements